One Subgoal at a Time: Zero-Shot Generalization to Arbitrary Linear Temporal Logic Requirements in Multi-Task Reinforcement Learning: Experiments

 \textbf{Baselines.} We compare GenZ-LTL against the following baselines, all of which train a goal-conditioned policy of some sort: 1) LTL2Action~\cite{vaezipoor2021ltl2action}, which applies a technique called LTL progression to dynamically track the parts of a specification that remain to be satisfied, and use a graph neural network to encode the specification; 2) GCRL-LTL~\cite{qiu2023instructing}, which uses a heuristic to identify the optimal subgoal sequence; 3) DeepLTL~\cite{jackermeierdeepltl}, which learns policies conditioned on embeddings of subgoal sequences; 4) RAD-embeddings~\cite{yalcinkaya2024compositional}, which pre-trains embeddings of compositions of deterministic finite automata (DFAs) and learns policies conditioned on these embeddings.
 While these baselines consider safety, as the LTL specification itself can involve the notion of safety, they do not model safety constraints explicitly in their RL formulation.
 Further details of the implementation are provided in Appendix~\ref{app:implementation}.

 \textbf{LTL specifications.} We consider a wide variety of LTL specifications with varying complexity, including (1) sequential reach-only specifications of the form $\event (\alpha_1 \land (\event \alpha_2 \land (\ldots \land \event \alpha_{n}))$; (2) sequential reach-avoid specifications of the form $\neg \alpha_1\until (\alpha_2 \land (\neg \alpha_3 \until (\alpha_4 \land \ldots \land (\neg \alpha_{n-1}\until \alpha_{n}))$, and (3) complex specifications that combine reach-only and reach-avoid properties.
 We also conduct a separate evaluation on infinite-horizon tasks that span a diverse set of LTL objectives, including safety, liveness, and their combinations.
-Details of the exact specifications we use in each environment are given in Appendix~\ref{app:specs}, and more visualization of trajectories are provided in Appendix~\ref{app:vis}.
+The specifications used for evaluation are listed in Table~\ref{tab:complex-finite} and a full set of specifications is provided in Appendix~\ref{app:specs}, with trajectory visualizations in Appendix~\ref{app:vis}.
 In this section, all specifications are satisfiable.

 \textbf{Evaluation metrics.} For fair comparisons, we follow the standard practice of executing a deterministic policy by taking the mean of the action distribution~\cite{Huang_Open_RL_Benchmark_2024}.
 For each LTL specification, we report the following rates: success rate $\eta_s$, defined as the ratio of trajectories that satisfy the specification; violation rate $\eta_v$, defined as the ratio of trajectories that violate it; and other rate $\eta_o = 1 - (\eta_s + \eta_v)$.
 We also report the average number of steps $\mu$ to satisfy the specification among successful trajectories as a secondary metric, as step count is less important when the success rate is low.